 Making excuses is a bad habit that anyone can slip into.
 I’ve done it, you’ve done it, and now it’s time to get passed it.
 Sometimes we make excuses because we are trying to be polite, or at least that’s what we tell ourselves.
 Maybe somebody invites us to do something that we really don’t want to do.
 So, we politely say, “I would really like to, but I just can’t today.”

-Why do we do that?
-Why not be honest and say, “No thanks”?
+Why not just give an honest reply and say, “No thanks”?

 The funny thing about making excuses is that we can always come up with excuses for why we do it.
 That’s pathetic when you think about it.
-If we want other people to be honest with us, shouldn’t we start by respecting others enough to be honest with them?
+If we want other people to be honest with us, shouldn’t we start by respecting others enough to be tactful but honest with them?

 How does it make you feel when you invite someone to do something and you know that instead of an honest reply, they just make up an excuse to cover up the fact that they don’t really want to?

 Do you prefer excuses or a tactful rendition of the honest truth?

-Being honest is not the same as being rude, although it does require a dash of consideration to avoid hurting other people’s feelings.
+An honest response is not the same as being rude, although it does require a dash of consideration to avoid hurting other people’s feelings.
 We can, and should, learn to soften our honesty with a bit of tact.
-We can also explain to others that we care about them and don’t want to hurt their feelings, but out of respect we want to be honest.
+We can also explain to others that we care about them and don’t want to hurt their feelings, but out of respect we want to be totally honest with them.

 Beware of the subliminal power of CAN’T

-When we use the phrase, “I can’t” as an excuse, we send an negative, limiting message to our own nervous system.
-In our conscious mind, it may just be an excuse, but to our subconscious it sends a message about our abilities or inabilities.
+When you use the phrase, “I can’t” as an excuse, you send an negative, limiting message to your own nervous system.
+In your conscious mind, it may just be an excuse, but to your subconscious it sends a message about your abilities or inabilities.
 Telling yourself repeatedly that you can’t do this, and can’t do that, will have you believing that you can’t do much of anything after a while.